mrsarm/pose/Run-CI-envs.md

 HTTP 404 (Not Found), following the expression `"$TAG:master"` (`ux-fix:master"`) pose will try to get the file from https://raw.githubusercontent.com/mrsarm/e2e/master/compose.yaml (the "master" version).

-#### `--no-docker` argument
+#### `--no-docker` and `--no-interpolate` arguments

-The command `pose config` call to `docker config --no-normalize` first to pre-process the compose file, which is specially useful if you want to merge multiple compose files (you can pass more than one compose file with the argument `-f`, `--file`), but in old versions of `docker compose` the `config` command outputs the new compose file removing first all the objects, including services that should not be executed or used when running `docker compose up`, so any service with a `profile:` set is going to be removed in the output (that's why you can skip this behaviour with `--no-interpolate`).
+The command `pose config` call to `docker config --no-normalize` first to pre-process the compose file, which is specially useful if you want to merge multiple compose files (you can pass more than one compose file with the argument `-f`, `--file`), but the `docker compose config` command outputs the new compose file removing first all the objects that are not going to be executed or used when running `docker compose up`, so any service with a `profile:` set is going to be removed in the output, that's why you can skip this behavior with `--no-interpolate`, that change the command called internally by pose from `docker compose config` to `docker compose config --no-interpolate`.
+The good part of using this trick is that you can pass more than one compose file to pose, and pose will merge them all, but the output will be the same as if you passed only one compose file.

-So if you don't need to pass more than one compose file to pose, use the flag `--no-docker` so Pose skips the prep-processing of your compose file made by `docker compose config`.
+But if you don't need to pass more than one compose file to pose, another option is to use the flag `--no-docker` so Pose skips the prep-processing of your compose file made by `docker compose config`.
+This is useful if you don't have `docker` or `docker compose` installed in your CI environment.

 ```shell
 pose --no-docker config [...]
 ```

-This is the case for GitHub Action at the day of writing this section, and can be the case for CI environments that don't ship the `docker` or the `docker compose` command in the pod running the jobs as well.
+Anyway, modern CI environments have docker installed, so it's tour choice which option to use.

 ### GitHub Action example